 Created to display the wealth of the city to the world, at the time that it was built Amsterdam’s Royal Palace was the largest non-religious building in the world.
 At the beginning of the 19th Century, the town hall became a palace and is now one of the official residences of the Dutch royal family.

 Whilst the architecture of the building is very beautiful, the inside of the Royal Palace is also well worth seeing and is home to many paintings.
-To enter the palace, there is an admission fee of 10 Euro.

 Going here is a fun activity during winter in Amsterdam.
 It’s an easy 10-minute walk to the palace from the central station of Amsterdam.